1911 Revolution: Later groups

-Many young revolutionaries adopted the anarchist program.
+Many young revolutionaries supported anarchism in China.
 In Tokyo, Liu Shipei proposed to overthrow the Manchus and return to Chinese classical values.
-In Paris, well-connected young intellectuals, Li Shizhen, Wu Zhihui and Zhang Renjie, agreed with Sun's revolutionary program and joined the Tongmenghui, but argued that simply replacing one government with another would not be progress; fundamental cultural change, a revolution in family, gender and social values, would remove the need for government and coercion.
-Zhang Ji and Wang Jingwei were among the anarchists who defended assassination and terrorism as means to awaken the people to revolution, but others insisted that education was the only justifiable strategy.
+In Paris, well-connected young intellectuals, Li Shizhen, Wu Zhihui and Zhang Renjie, agreed with Sun's revolutionary program and joined the Tongmenghui, but argued that simply replacing one government with another would not be progress.
+They believed that fundamental cultural change and a revolution in family, gender, and social values would remove the need for government and coercion.
+Zhang Ji and Wang Jingwei were among the anarchists, who defended assassination and terrorism as means to awaken the people to revolution, but others insisted that education was the only justifiable strategy.
 Important anarchists included Cai Yuanpei.
 Zhang Renjie gave Sun major financial help.
-Many of these anarchists would later assume high positions in the Kuomintang (KMT).
+Many of the anarchists would later assume high positions in the Kuomintang.